Skip to main content

 Ongoing supplementation

-Oral (standard reduced): Bioavailability was historically considered poor, but the Richie et al. 2015 RCT demonstrated meaningful increases in body glutathione stores.
+Oral (standard reduced): Bioavailability was long considered poor, but the Richie 2015 RCT showed dose-dependent increases in body glutathione stores over 6 months.

-Sublingual: The Schmitt et al. crossover trial showed superior bioavailability compared to both standard oral glutathione and NAC.
+Sublingual: The Schmitt crossover trial found a sublingual form raised the GSH/GSSG ratio more than both standard oral GSH and NAC.

-Benefits of supplementation are most pronounced in individuals with documented glutathione depletion from aging, chronic disease, or metabolic syndrome.
-In healthy individuals with normal GSH levels, supplementation is less likely to enhance function above baseline.
+Benefits are most evident in people with documented depletion from aging, chronic disease, or metabolic syndrome.
+In healthy people with normal glutathione, raising stores above baseline is less likely to produce a noticeable functional change.

 Side Effects & Safety